 Duration: Usually 10 – 30 mins

-Like The Classic Tales Podcast, LitReading tackles the classic works of the fathers and mothers of the short story form.
+Like The Classic Tales Podcast, LitReading tackles the classic works by the mothers and fathers of the short story form.
 Dan begins each episode with a little synopsis (*side eye*) of the story before he gets down to the reading and ends with a little about the author.
 His voice has that crisp resonant quality that radio advertisers love, and each episode is edited with precision.
 I have sensitive ears, so I dial the reading speed down to .9 for optimum enjoyment.

 Sunday